 Pierpont Community & Technical College is accredited by the North Central Association of Colleges and Schools and the West Virginia Board of Education.
-The program is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 3030 Potomac Avenue, Suite 100, Alexandria, Virginia 22305-3085; email: accreditation@apta.org; website: http://www.capteonline.org.; or phone 1-800-999-2782.
-Additional information about physical therapy education is available at www.apta.org.
+The Physical Therapist Assistant Program at Pierpont Community and Technical College is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE) 3030 Potomac Ave.
+Suite 100 Alexandria, VA 22305-3085.
+(703) 706-3245 Email: accreditation@apta.org Website: capteonline.org/home.aspx.
+If needing to contact the program/institution directly, please call (304) 367-4043 or e-mail awamsleybarr@pierpont.edu.